Tag: righteous

 Genesis 16:1–6; Romans 4:1–12

 Abraham (Abram) did as his wife asked of him (the Hebrew translates to “beseech” or “pray”) and went to Hagar.
 Unlike Sarah (Sarai), Hagar becomes pregnant.
 As Sarah was focused on Abraham having children (perhaps more so than Abraham, it seems), you would think she would be satisfied.
-Of course, with a being the focus of the entire arrangement, it altered the relational structures.
-Now Sarah’s desires became in conflict with the implicit of Hagar and the son.
+Of course, with a son being the focus of the entire arrangement, it altered the relational structures.
+Now Sarah’s desires became in conflict with the implicit power of Hagar and the son.

 Abraham would, of course, treat Hagar differently.
 He’d had intimate contact with her, and she was the mother of his son.
-Based on Abraham’s to Sarah, though, there was still a recognition that this was still not alright.
+Based on Abraham’s response to Sarah, though, there was still a recognition that this was still not alright.

 In many respects, Abraham (even though he was honoring his wife’s plea) was unrighteous in what he did, at least from our perspective.
-It was common at the time, though the do say, one man and one woman.
+It was common at the time, though the Scriptures do say, one man and one woman.

 ※Reflection※